 Many years ago, Mr. Falcon successfully represented a client on numerous cases, and the client personally observed him during vigorous trial proceedings on his cases.
 The client told him that he was inspired to become a lawyer because of his observations of Mr. Falcon and graduated law school recently and passed his bar exam late last year.

 To Mr. Falcon, these examples of giving back and seeing others succeed, is one of the most rewarding aspects of this profession for him.
-Mr. Falcon is also a 32° Freemason and has been involved in Freemasonry for 10 years, while currently being a member of Pentagon Lodge #1080 here in Dallas at the Scottish Rite Cathedral and serving as Worshipful Master.
+Mr. Falcon is also a 32° Freemason and has been involved in Freemasonry for 15 years, while currently being a Past Master member of Pentagon Lodge No. 1080 here in Dallas at the Scottish Rite Cathedral.

 Kindly, review Mr. Falcon’s Recent Case Results and Client Recommendations evidencing his zealous and successful approach to litigation.
 Let’s face it: clients hire an attorney because they expect favorable results and a solid measure of obtaining results in the future is, of course, to look at past achievement.
 Mr. Falcon is literally a “lawyer’s lawyer,” in that he has represented other lawyers in serious legal matters, demonstrating his professional abilities.
 When other lawyers have encountered a legal fight, they choose to and can rely on Mr. Falcon to expertly guard and defend their interests.